hestonhamilton/tindarr/README.md

-# MovieMatch
+# Tindarr

-MovieMatch is a modern web application designed to help friends and families discover movies together.
+Tindarr is a modern web application designed to help friends and families discover movies together.
 Connect to your Plex Media Server, create a room, set filters, and swipe through movie suggestions Tinder-style.
 When everyone in the room likes the same movie, it's a match!

 ## Features